fyngyrz/slacker/README.md

 ![Further inquiry...](http://fyngyrz.com/images/d3.png)
 ![...Answer](http://fyngyrz.com/images/d4.png)

-\(Okay, look, this is not the time to critique my KB test database, lol\)
+\(Okay, look, this is not the time to critique my KB test mindspace, lol\)

 This is the complete `aa_macro` source I use to invoke the knowledgebase: